March 12, 2026 (1mo ago)

 Some status codes have special meaning.
 A 410 Gone response tells most webhook senders to deactivate the endpoint permanently.
 Don't return 410 by accident.

 Slack and Discord are the two most common webhook destinations for deployment notifications.
-Slack's API documentation reports over 750,000 active apps using incoming webhooks (Slack API, 2024).
+According to Slack's API documentation, over 750,000 active apps use incoming webhooks.
 Setting up deployment notifications for either platform takes under five minutes.

 Slack uses incoming webhook URLs that accept JSON payloads.
 You format deployment events into Slack's Block Kit structure: